TurbulentGoat/universalPaywallBlocker/README.md

-# WA Today - Paywall Blocker
+#UNIVERSAL Paywall Blocker
+(No longer just waToday!!)

-Firstly, They seem to change how they show the paywall every so often so it might just not work one day.
+Firstly, These paywalls seem to change how they generate them, and what they hide behind then, quite often - so it might just not work one day.

+I've been made aware of websites you can go to, one example is [12ft](https://12ft.io) and to be fair, it works really well.
+My tool, though, doesn't fully disable Javascript like theirs.
+Neither is bad, just as I said, no single tool does all jobs.
+You need to decide what is best for what you need at that time.
+(Just to be VERY clear, I have not looked at their code, I do not know how they do what they do, so if there are ANY similarities between the two in how they are written it is purely coincidental!)

-A userscript designed to hide the paywall prompt and enable scrolling on any [WA Today](https://www.watoday.com.au/) article.
+A userscript designed to hide the paywall prompt and enable scrolling on **most** websites.
+It will not work for all, no tool can.
+I'm just one guy, not even a pro so if you have any tips/advice/changes...please let me know!

 ## Features